 3. Build Personalised Email Follow-ups

-Who said you cannot personalise your communication efforts in e-commerce?
-Email marketing is the perfect opportunity to add just the right kind of personal touch to your messaging.
-After you first get your audience’s contact information, follow up with products and offers they might find relevant.
-As long as the sales pitch is soft, and you don’t get too promotional, your recipients will actually appreciate the tip.
+Who said you could not personalise your communication efforts in e-commerce?
+Email marketing is the perfect opportunity to add the right personal touch to your messaging.
+After you get your audience’s contact information, follow up with products and offers they might find relevant.
+Your recipients will appreciate the tip if the sales pitch is soft and you don’t get too promotional.

-This type of personalised messaging doesn’t have to stop when your leads become customers, either.
-Now, you can reach out with follow ups such as asking for their opinion on the product, or making yourself available for any questions.
-The key is walking the line between being available and visible, and being pushy and annoying.
+This personalised messaging doesn’t have to stop when your leads become customers.
+Now, you can reach out with follow-ups, such as asking for their opinion on the product or making yourself available for any questions.
+The key is walking the line between being open and visible and being pushy and annoying.

 4. Publicly Reward Your Most Loyal Customers

-Finally, it makes sense to hand out rewards for your most loyal customers every now and then.
+Finally, it makes sense to hand out rewards for your loyal customers now and then.
 Put simply, your audience wants to be appreciated.
-Free samples, coupons for future purchases, or pre-releases of new products can all be effective in making loyal customers feel special, and driving new customers toward getting to that point.
+Free samples, coupons for future purchases, or pre-releases of new products can all be effective in making loyal customers feel unique and driving new customers toward getting to that point.

 To be effective, of course, your rewards should be public.
-Send out social media messages and blog posts that highlight your customers in addition to showing their rewards.
+Send out social media messages and blog posts highlighting your customers and showing their rewards.
 That way, you increase your chances of creating copycats who want to get to the same point.

-Do it right, and your e-commerce business can flourish with the type of personalised experience usually reserved to physical storefronts.
+Do it right, and your e-commerce business can flourish with the personalised experience usually reserved for physical storefronts.
 But of course, to get to that point, you have to get your backend infrastructure right.

-That means partnering with professionals who can help you build a web presence, as well as an email marketing and social media strategy designed to engage and reward your customers.
+That means partnering with professionals who can help you build a web presence and an email marketing and social media strategy designed to engage and reward your customers.
 We’d love to be that partner for you.
-Contact us today to learn about our experience in the e-commerce industry, and how that experience can become beneficial for you.
+Contact us today to learn about our experience in the e-commerce industry and how that experience can become beneficial for you.